d-w-moore/irods-dev-orientation/appendix.md

 ```

 <A name="part-D"> </A>

-## Part C. Jenkins / Build-a-Bear for Testing and CI  in a collaborative environment
+## Part D. Jenkins and Build-a-Bear for Testing and CI  in a collaborative environment

 Thorough testing and Continuous Integration (CI) of new features encourages -- or demands, depending on the number of developers and/or active feature branches on a project -- an automated approach in order to ensure that these code changes do not interact destructively.
 Once it's decided to automate testing of such things, it's a straightforward decision to extend the testing to ensuring the software, including projected changes, runs as expected on all of the different use cases and computing platforms for which it has been promised to run.